SerenityOS/serenity/Documentation/CodingStyle.md

 [](#pointers-cpp) **Pointer and reference types in C++ code** Both pointer types and reference types should be written with no space between the type name and the `*` or `&`.

-[](#pointers-out-argument) An out argument of a function should be passed by reference except rare cases where it is optional in which case it should be passed by pointer.
+[](#pointers-out-argument) An out argument of a function should be passed by reference except in rare cases where it is optional in which case it should be passed by pointer.

 ###### Right: